Historical Apoplexy · State Legislative Adaptations · Vermont

 Homemade Holdings, Inc., in Burlington, Vermont, in 1978.

-wage, social mission, Vermont identity.
+mission, and Vermont identity.
 In 2000, Unilever

 brand was absorbed by a multinational corporation headquartered